-The Company acquired East Niv by claim staking in 2018 and conducted a limited field program.
+The Company acquired the East Niv Project by claim staking in 2018 and conducted a limited field program.
 East Niv lies within Mesozoic volcanic rocks of the Stikine Terrane along the unconformity between the Upper Triassic Takla and Early Jurassic Hazelton Groups and is located approximately 40 km SW of the Kemess Minesite, owned by Centerra Gold.